SkepticMystic/breadcrumbs/README.md

 ### Date Notes

 _Date Notes_ allow you to leverage your existing daily notes structure.
 You can enable Date Notes globally in the settings, under Date Notes.
-Flip the toggle on, choose a field to add edges with, and tell Breadcrumbs what date format you use for your daily notes (e.g. `YYYY-MM-DD`).
 For example, if you have the following notes:

 -   `2022-01-01`
 -   `2022-01-02`
 -   `2022-01-03`

-Breadcrumbs will add edges from `2022-01-01` to `2022-01-02`, and from `2022-01-02` to `2022-01-03` using the field you specify.
+Breadcrumbs will add edges from `2022-01-01` to `2022-01-02`, to `2022-01-03` using the field you specify.

 [![](https://mermaid.ink/img/pako:eNpVjjELwjAQhf9KuMlCC226ZXBy1EXXLEdztcUmKfGCSul_99SheDy4477H4y3QRUdgoJ_ioxswsTqebVAyzU7XWld1IypUValAT5a9V3oj-p-0G2kLKMFT8jg6yV8-oRZ4IE8WjJwO082CDav4MHO8vEIHhlOmEvLskOkw4jWhB9PjdJcvuZFjOv0Kf3uvb3hzN54?type=png)](https://mermaid.live/edit#pako:eNpVjjELwjAQhf9KuMlCC226ZXBy1EXXLEdztcUmKfGCSul_99SheDy4477H4y3QRUdgoJ_ioxswsTqebVAyzU7XWld1IypUValAT5a9V3oj-p-0G2kLKMFT8jg6yV8-oRZ4IE8WjJwO082CDav4MHO8vEIHhlOmEvLskOkw4jWhB9PjdJcvuZFjOv0Kf3uvb3hzN54)

 > [!TIP]
 > Refer to the Luxon documentation for the full list of date formats: https://moment.github.io/luxon/#/parsing?id=table-of-tokens.

+#### Date Note Settings

+-   **Enable**: Toggle Date Notes on or off.
+-   **Field**: Choose the field to use for the edges.
+-   **Date Format**: Choose the date format you use for your daily notes (e.g. `YYYY-MM-DD`).

 ### Folder Notes